HTTP-APIs/http-apis.github.io/Example.md

 The exemplary Web API has to expose representations for drones, datastreams, commands, states, messages, log entries and areas.
 To enable interaction with those resources, a client has to know which operations the server supports.
 In human-facing websites such affordances are typically exposed by links and forms and described in natural language, Machines cannot interpret such information easily.
 The solution is to reduce the language to a small number of unambiguous concepts which are easily recognizable by Web API client.
 Hydra formalizes such concepts.

-## Hperlinks and semnatic annotations
+## Hyperlinks and semantic annotations
 The simplest and most important affordance on the Web are *hyperlinks*.
 Without them, it would be impossible to browse the Web.
 Users typically select the link based on the text it is labeled with.
 To give machines a similar understanding, links can be *annotated with a link relation* type — a registered token or a URI identifying the semantics of the link.
 The following example shows how such a typed link is used in HTML to reference a stylesheet.